rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

-* **a mock** is a fake class, that has expectations of being called or not being called,
+* **A mock** is a fake class that has expectations about being called or not being called,

 ```php
 $someMock = $this->createMock(SomeClass::class);